niksy/only-last-promise/README.md

 ## Browser support

-Tested in IE9+ and all modern browsers.
+Tested in IE9+ and all modern browsers, assuming `Promise` is available.

 ## Test